Mason Erla recorded a career-high nine strikeouts.

 In addition, for the second straight season MSU ranked among the nation's top 25 in fielding with a Big Ten-best .975 fielding percentage, which ranked 24th among all NCAA Division I teams.

-In addition, two Spartans - Roof (8th round, Texas) and A.J.
+In addition, two Spartans - Roof (eighth round, Texas) and A.J.
 Achter (46th round, Minnesota) - were chosen in the 2010 MLB First-Year Player Draft in June.
-Senior Eric Roof became the first Spartan to be drafted under Boss, as MSU's leading offensive player in 2009 was taken in the 18th round of the MLB First-Year Player Draft by the Detroit Tigers.

 Under Boss' direction in 2009, the Spartans won their most games at home (15) and matched their longest conference-game winning streak (7) in the previous five seasons.
-The Spartans swept three Big Ten series in 2009 and took two of three games from intrastate rival Michigan for the first time since 2002.
-With one of the top baseball facilities in the Midwest now in place with the opening of McLane Baseball Stadium at Kobs Field in March 2009, Boss and his staff are ready to lead Michigan State into becoming a consistent contender in the Big Ten Conference.
+The 2009 season also marked the opening of McLane Baseball Stadium at Kobs Field.

-"I believe in order to be successful and develop our players throughout their careers, we will focus on four main areas in each of their lives: academics and the effort to learn and graduate; character on and off the field; team philosophy and the effort and will to win; and career goals both at Michigan State University and beyond," said Boss.
+"I believe in order to be successful and develop our players throughout their careers, we will focus on four main areas in each of their lives: academics and the effort to learn and graduate; character on and off the field; team philosophy and the effort and will to win; and career goals both at Michigan State University and beyond," said Boss when he was hired.
 "Our players will play hard, compete, and most importantly, trust each other to be successful.
 We will build our program on relationships and a family atmosphere throughout our team consisting of both current and former players."

 In just one season as head coach at Eastern Michigan in 2008, Boss made an immediate impact, guiding the Eagles to their second consecutive MAC West Division crown and first NCAA Regional appearance since 2003.
 The Eagles swept through the MAC Tournament, winning all four games by a combined 21 runs, to notch the school's fourth tournament title.
 The conference title capped a remarkable turnaround, as Eastern Michigan - picked to finish fifth in the division - closed the season on a hot streak, claiming 25 of 40 games and earning a berth in the NCAA field.

-Boss is no stranger to postseason play, as he has coached in six of the last 10 NCAA Tournaments.
+Boss is was stranger to postseason play prior to coming to East Lasing, having coached in six NCAA Tournaments.
 Prior to being named head coach at Eastern Michigan, he was an assistant coach and recruiting coordinator at Michigan from 2004-07, as the Wolverines made NCAA Regional appearances all three seasons.
 Boss was a member of the staff that led the Wolverines to three straight 40-win campaigns, with a 42-19 record in 2005, a 43-21 mark in 2006 and a 42-19 finish in 2007.
 Michigan won the 2006 and 2007 Big Ten regular-season titles, and claimed an NCAA Regional title in 2007 by upsetting top-seeded Vanderbilt to advance to the school's first-ever Super Regional.

-The 41-year old Boss was an assistant coach at Eastern Michigan for seven seasons (1997-2004) before coaching in Ann Arbor.
+Boss was an assistant coach at Eastern Michigan for seven seasons (1997-2004) before coaching in Ann Arbor.
 During his stint as an assistant in Ypsilanti, Boss helped the Eagles to back-to-back MAC West Division championships in 2002 and 2003.
 In 2003, the Eagles also won the conference tournament title while advancing to the NCAA Regional.
 Working mostly with catchers, infielders and hitters, the Eagles set several team records under Boss' direction, including home runs with 95 in 2002.
-The 2002 squad ranked ninth in the nation in homers and 10th in slugging percentage.

 Boss began his collegiate coaching career in 1996 and 1997 as an assistant baseball coach at Iowa Central Community College in Ft.
 Dodge, Iowa.
 Both seasons the team advanced to the NJCAA World Series, including a runner-up finish in 1997.
 While at ICCC, he worked with three All-Americans, coached the catchers and outfielders and oversaw the academic services of the baseball team.
 He also served as an associate scout for the Atlanta Braves organization in 1996-97.